OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 }
 ```

-11. Right-click the CellAnalyzerRESTAPI project and choose **Set as Startup Project**.
+11. Right-click the **CellAnalyzerRESTAPI** project, and choose **Set as Startup Project**.
-12. From the **Debug** menu, choose **Start Debugging**.
+12. On the **Debug** menu, choose **Start Debugging**.
 13. A browser will launch.
 Enter the following URL to test that the REST API is working: **https://localhost:44323/api/analyzeunicode?value=test**.
 You should see a string returned with Unicode values for each character.

 ## Create the Office web add-in

-When you create the Office web add-in, it will need to call the REST API.
-First you need to get the port number of the REST API server and save it.
+When you create the Office web add-in, it will make a call to the REST API.
+But first, you need to get the port number of the REST API server and save it for later.

 ### Save the SSL port number

-1. If you haven't already, start Visual Studio 2019 and open the **\start\Cell-Analyzer.sln** solution.
+1. If you haven't already, start Visual Studio 2019, and open the **\start\Cell-Analyzer.sln** solution.
 2. In the **CellAnalyzerRESTAPI** project, expand **Properties**, and open the **launchSettings.json** file.
-3. Find the line of code with the **sslPort** value, copy the port number and save it somewhere.
+3. Find the line of code with the **sslPort** value, copy the port number, and save it somewhere.

 ### Add the Office web add-in project

-To keep things simple, you'll keep all the code in one solution.
-You'll add the Office web add-in project to the existing Visual Studio solution.
+To keep things simple, keep all the code in one solution.
+Add the Office web add-in project to the existing Visual Studio solution.
 However, if you are familiar with the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) and Visual Studio Code you can also run `yo office` to build the project.
 The steps are very similar.

-1. If you haven't already, start Visual Studio 2019 and open the **\start\Cell-Analyzer.sln** solution.
+1. If you haven't already, start Visual Studio 2019, and open the **\start\Cell-Analyzer.sln** solution.
 2. Right-click the solution in **Solution Explorer** and choose **Add > New Project**.
-3. In the **Add a new project dialog**, choose **Excel Web Add-in** and choose **Next**.
+3. In the **Add a new project dialog**, choose **Excel Web Add-in**, and choose **Next**.
-5. In the **Configure your new project** dialog, set the following fields.
+5. In the **Configure your new project** dialog, set the following fields:
     - Set the **Project name** to **CellAnalyzerWebAddin**.
     - Leave the **Location** at it's default value.
     - Set the **Framework** to **4.7.2** or later.
 2. Choose **Create**.
-3. In the **Choose the add-in type** dialog, select **Add new functionalities to Excel** and choose **Finish**.
+3. In the **Choose the add-in type** dialog, select **Add new functionalities to Excel**, and choose **Finish**.

 ### Add UI and functionality to the Office web add-in

-1. Open the **Home.html** file and replace the `<body>` contents with the following HTML.
+1. Open the **Home.html** file, and replace the `<body>` contents with the following HTML.

 ```html
 <button id="btnShowUnicode" onclick="showUnicode()">Show Unicode</button>